-Here are high rise condos for sale in Chicago and neighborhoods where high rise condos are most commonly found.
+Here are Chicago high rise condos for sale and information about neighborhoods where high rise condos are commonly found.
 Schedule a showing online!

 In Chicago’s multiple listing system a high rise is defined as a building with 7 or more stories.
 Mid rise buildings have 4 to 6 stories.
 Low rise buildings have at most 3 stories.